Rajpratik71/zfs_wiki/OpenZFS-exceptions.md

 7512|-      |None of the illumos build system is used under Linux.
 7497|-      |DTrace is isn't readily available under Linux.
 7446|!      |Waiting on PR #6277
-7431|!      |Might be complicated to port because of the necessity of LUA.
 7430|68cbd56|
 7402|690fe64|
 7345|058ac9b|